KAZABUILD/KAZABUILD/backend/README.md

  - `Description` -> nullable string storing additional information about the activity and error if one occurred
  - `IpAddress` -> the IP address of the user that called the logged activity

+- UserToken
+ - `Id` -> automatically assigned GUID
+ - `UserId` -> GUID storing the user's id the token is for
+ - `Token` -> string storing the actual token
+ - `TokenType` -> string storing the type of the token
+ - `CreatedAt` -> date object storing the date the token was created
+ - `ExpiresAt` -> date object storing the date the token expires
+ - `UsedAt` -> date object storing the date the token was used
+ - `IpAddress` -> string storing the IP address of the person calling the endpoint that created the token
+ - `RedirectUrl` -> string that stores the URL to which the user should be redirected after clicking a link with the token
+ - `DatabaseEntryAt` -> date object storing when the user was created in the database
+ - `LastEditedAt` -> date object storing when the user was last edited
+ - `Note` -> nullable string storing any staff-only information

 ## Controller methods
 To see what fields should be provided in an API request check the swagger documentation.